Terms & Conditions 2014

 to and from the Gallery for exhibition.

-The Gallery will organise for an art transport company to transport
+The Gallery will organise for an art transport company to

-transport company's depot.
+the transport company's depot.

 Announcement of award winners